 Quantum technology is an emerging field of physics and engineering that has the potential to revolutionise science and society in the next five to ten years.
 Knowledge in this rapidly evolving field has advanced considerably, yet still, there are resources required that are not mainstream today.

 CERN can be at the forefront of this revolution.
 As an international, open, and neutral platform, and building on its collaborative culture and proven track record of innovations, CERN is uniquely positioned to act as an “honest broker” between CERN Member States to foster innovative ideas in the field of high-energy physics and beyond.
 This is underpinned by several concrete R&D projects which are already under way.

-The CERN Quantum Technology Initiative (CERN QTI) will define a roadmap and research programme in collaboration with the high-energy physics and quantum-technology research communities.
-Together, we will establish joint research, educational and training activities, set up the supporting computing infrastructure, and provide dedicated mechanisms for exchanging both knowledge and technology.
+The CERN Quantum Technology Initiative (CERN QTI) has defined a roadmap and research programme in collaboration with its recently formed advisory board, as well as the high-energy physics and quantum-technology research communities.
+Together, we will establish joint research, educational and training activities, set up the supporting computing infrastructure, and provide dedicated mechanisms for exchange of knowledge and innovation.

 RESEARCH FIELDS AND OBJECTIVES

 - Encourage the acquisition and dissemination of expertise on quantum sensing in areas relevant to low- and high-energy particle physics.

 - Identify particularly promising technologies, focusing on a small number of developments with potential specifically for novel applications in HEP [....]